 PHS Human Subjects And Clinical Trials Information Form

+If a Compliance entry of Human Subjects is added the answer will map as 'Yes' and pull the Exempt information if completed in the Compliance entry.
 If there are no human subjects for a project and nothing is added in the Compliance section of the proposal for human subjects this form will default response to 'No' for all questions and no further action is required.

 Within the Compliance tab of the proposal you can add the Special Review Type of Human Subjects.
 The following new fields have been added to this specific compliance entry to accommodate the PHS Human Subjects and Clinical Trials Information form: